vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/u-boot.md

      additional features including Vaaman board support.

 **2. Mainline u-boot**
-   - Mainline u-boot is the upstreamed u-boot maintained by Open-source developers.
+   - Mainline u-boot is the upstream u-boot maintained by Open-source developers.
 It contains the bleeding edge features, SoC improvements and bug fixes.

 There are separate methods to compile and flash u-boot for these above sources.